EvanChisholm1/Jerry/README.md

     -   [ ] syntax highlighting?
     -   [x] store conversation as a list of
 -   [ ] FUNCTION CALLING - general assistant tasks
+-   [ ] Voice chat, similar to ChatGPT voice? obv whisper for speech to text, need to find good tts model